Categories

 Press Releases Publisher Adopters

-First, we are delighted to announce that CRediT is honored to be recognized with the Council for Science Editors’ Meritorious Achievement Award.
+1. CRediT awarded the Council for Science Editors’ Meritorious Award – we are honored to be recognized with the CSE’s Meritorious Achievement Award for 2021.
 The presentation took place at this year’s Annual Meeting, and past awardees include some important initiatives and distinguished company.

 CRediT is now officially supported in the ORCID API 3.0, with the ‘launch’ of the Contributor Roles Taxonomy alongside existing contributor roles.